GIC for Canada Student Visa: What It Is, What It Costs, and Whether Your Education Loan Covers It

 • Factor in the time for wire transfer processing (typically 2 to 5 business days through your Indian bank)

-• Keep documentation of the transfer for both your visa application and your income tax records in India
+• Keep documentation of the transfer for both your visa application and your income tax records in India, since the remittance may attract TCS on foreign remittance

 • Understand that this money is tied up for up to 10 months after you arrive in Canada before it is fully returned to you